NitroBooster2022/src/README.md

 control: our controller package

--launch: launch files for controller function
+- launch: launch files for controller function

--models: yolo models for object detection
+- models: yolo models for object detection

--msg: custom ros messages used by controller functions
+- msg: custom ros messages used by controller functions

--scripts: controller functions in python
+- scripts: controller functions in python

--src: controller functions in c++
+- src: controller functions in c++

--srv: custom ros services used by controller functions
+- srv: custom ros services used by controller functions

 example: given demo code
--its src has control.py and camera.py to demo keyboard control and camera
+- its src has control.py and camera.py to demo keyboard control and camera

 models_pkg: sdf models used in the simulator